ctphoenix/Python-Course-Material/chapter8.md

 Network homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In this case study, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
-- Define Python dictionaries with personal IDs as keys and a given covariate for that individual as values.
+- Define dictionaries with personal IDs as keys and a given covariate for that individual as values.
 Complete this for the sex, caste, and religion covariates, for Villages 1 and 2.
-Store these into variables named `sex1`, `caste1`, and `religion1` for Village 1 and `sex2`, `caste2`, and `religion2` for Village 2.

-*** =hint
-- Define Python dictionaries with personal IDs as keys and a given covariate for that individual as values.
-Complete this for the sex, caste, and religion covariates, for Villages 1 and 2.
 - For Village 1, store these dictionaries into variables named `sex1`, `caste1`, and `religion1`.
 - For Village 2, store these dictionaries into variables named `sex2`, `caste2`, and `religion2`.

+*** =hint

 *** =pre_exercise_code